 How does the ability to taste PROP relate to taste sensitivity?

-How does the strength of mint flavor relate to taste sensitivity?
+How does the strength of mint flavor relate to general taste sensitivity?

-We have been using the flavor of peppermints as a substitute of PROP in measuring taste sensitivity, because peppermint flavor is more pleasant, and measures more aspects of flavor.
-The response to peppermint involves not only taste (for the sweetness), but also smell, and sensitivity to trigeminal activation (= the cool feeling of mint).
-Most foods present some combination of these sensations, so we believe that testing with peppermints reflects general flavor sensitivity.
+In the past several years, we have been using the flavor of peppermints as a substitute of PROP in measuring taste sensitivity, because peppermint flavor is more pleasant, and measures more aspects of flavor.
+The response to peppermint involves not only taste (for the sweetness), but also smell (to identify the mint), and sensitivity to trigeminal activation (= the cool feeling of mint).
+Most foods present some combination of these kinds of sensations, so we believe that testing with peppermints reflects general flavor sensitivity more successfully than does PROP.

 How many taster types are there and in what ways do they differ?